qtc-de/remote-method-guesser/README.md

 [+] The servers response is: uid=0(root) gid=0(root) groups=0(root)
 ```

-Other benefits of samples generated by *rmg* are some nice *rmg* features that are already build inside.
-This includes full *TLS* support, for remote objects
-and the *RMI registry*, as well as automatic target redirection.

 ### Wordlists Files

 -----

 *remote-method-guesser* guesses *remote methods* based on a wordlist approach.
 Corresponding wordlists are shipped within this repository and are contained
 within the [wordlist directory](./wordlists).
 Wordlists are stored using an optimized *rmg-internal* format:

 ```
 <RETURN_VALUE> <METHODNAME>(<ARGUMENTS>); <METHOD_HASH>; <IS_PRIMITIVE>; <IS_VOID>;